 Head Further Afield

 If you're willing to travel a little further from your villa – about 2 hours or so – you can explore even more of Southern France.
 Avignon is a wonderfully historical town where you can visit the old Palace of the Pope, and in the surrounding area are various highlights of the Luberon region such as the Lavender fields, the red ochre town of Roussillon, the limestone hilltop village of Gordes and the ancient Roman aqueduct called the Pont du Gard.

 For something completely off-the-beaten-track, take a ferry to Porquerolles Island (L'Île de Porquerolles).
 Condé Nast Traveler called it “The French Rivera's Last Frontier” because of its feeling of seclusion and pure natural beauty.

 This is just a small slice of all there is to see and do in this wonderful region.
-If you’d like more information on booking your stay at Le Mas Villa, simply peruse the property’s profile here, or send us a message: [email protected]
+If you'd like more information on booking your stay at the De la Barre Villa, simply peruse the property's profile here, or send us a message: [email protected]

 (Image Credits: Paris Perfect and Hannah Wilson)